DIY Natural Vapor Rub with Kid-Safe Version

-One night at bedtime, our youngest son's nose was completely stuffed up.
+One night, our youngest son's nose was completely stuffed up.
 It was allergy season, so a bit of sniffling was normal, but a fully-clogged nose was not.

 I reached for my trusted saline nasal spray and encouraged lots of nose blowing, but he still couldn't breathe well.